AdobeDocs/commerce-admin.en/help/stores-purchase/fedex.md

 >[!NOTE]
 >
 >Make sure to copy or write down the authentication key.
-You will need it to set up FedEx in your Commerce shipping settings.
+You need it to set up FedEx in your Commerce shipping settings.

 ## Step 2: Enable FedEx for Your Store